 Yep, the rope did make the wood go round !
 BTW, it is said that the best wood was that from guava tree.

 But caution was needed : one had to take care to ensure that no toes or fingers accidentally got under those wooden sleds, otherwise, ouch….it would have been very painful.
+And had to be very sure that the hormones did not go into overdrive, and cause rider and beast to overturn.

 No, it is not “birds of a feather flock together”.